frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

         Your browser does not support the video tag.
       </video>
       <figcaption> 5.
 Assemble the shaft retention bolts using FRCDesignLib parts. </figcaption>
-      <figcaption> 5.
-Assemble the shaft retention bolts using FRCDesignLib parts. </figcaption>
     </figure>
   </div>